Past Webinar: Colonialism and Oppression

 Sunday, November 29, 2020 from 1:00 pm to 2:30 pm EST

-This Zoom webinar will feature three presentations.
-Each speaker will have 20 minutes to present their arguments, and then there will be 10 minutes for a question and answer period.
+This Zoom webinar featured three presentations.
+Each speaker had 20 minutes to present their arguments, and then there was 10 minutes for a question and answer period.

 Capability and Oppression

 The capability approach focuses on understanding and removing unfreedom.
 So it is surprising that connections between capability and oppression have been little discussed.
 Here I take two small steps towards filling that void.
 (1) I consider an intuitive conceptual connection between capability and oppression.
 We can think of unfreedom in two ways.
 At a time, one may be unfree to eat well, to stay healthy, or to have good human relationships.
 Over time, one may be unable to change this, to expand one’s capability.
 That is, one may be held or confined in a low capability level, and this corresponds to a core meaning of oppression.
 (2) Normatively, it is crucial to see whether and how people are held at low capability levels as a result of the agency of others, even if (as in systemic or structural inequality) this effect is not always deliberate.

 Canadian Decolonization: The Path to Indigenous Recognition and Sovereignty